All Episodes

 Can I remind you of what the umbrella here is?

-I realize I don't every day start their program by saying, folks, here's today's objective, and everything I say today falls underneath this objective or this umbrella.
+I realize I don't every day start their program by saying, folks, here's today's objective.

 I don't do that every day.

-I just assume that with 27 years under my belt, now to our 28th year, and I assume with people knowing me, they understand where I'm headed, what I'm about, what animates me, what my objectives are.
+I just assume that with 27 years under my belt, now into our 28th year, and I assume with people knowing me, they understand where I'm headed, what I'm about, what animates me, what my objectives are.

-I've made no bones about the fact that I think the most destructive force that we face today is liberalism in the Democrat Party.
+I've made no bones about the fact I think the most destructive force that we face today is liberalism in the Democrat Party.

-And I realize it may be quaint to put it that way, but we've backed it up with various reasons, policies and so forth, the very things which are destroying the traditions and the institutions and the principles that founded this country.
+I realize it may be quaint to put it that way, but we've backed it up with various reasons, policies and so forth, the very things which are destroying the traditions and the institutions and the principles that founded this country.

 So when this thing happens, if somebody reads what I say and doesn't hear me explain the purpose of a particular program on a particular day, the last thing I was doing was offering Trump an excuse.